podenv/podenv/docs/tutorials/install.md

 ```

 The `--list` argument just list the available environments.
-To start an environment, just use its name as the argument.
+To start an environment, use its name as the argument.
 Try using the environment named `xeyes` to verify your installation is correct:

 ```bash